karengcecena/pomodoro_timer/README.md

 ## 📖 Summary

-**Pomodoro Timer** is a handy timer tool to study using the pomodoro technique.
+**Pomodoro Timer** is a useful tool for studying and applying the Pomodoro Technique..
 To read more about the study benefits of pomodoro, [click here](https://www.lucidchart.com/blog/5-reasons-to-use-the-pomodoro-technique-at-work).

 ## 📋 Content
 * [Deployment](#deployment)